Coffee-IT-Development/Pincode-Android-Component/README.md

 * Added PincodeView component

 # 📧 Contact
 Do you have questions, ideas or need help?
-Send us an email at contact@coffeeit.nl
+Send us an email at contact@coffeeit.nl.

  <img src="https://coffeeit.nl/wp-content/uploads/2016/09/logo_dark_small_new.png" width="100">

 # ⚠️ License
-The Aroma Pincode component is licensed under the terms of the [MIT Open Source license](https://choosealicense.com/licenses/mit/)
+The Aroma Pincode component is licensed under the terms of the [MIT Open Source license](https://choosealicense.com/licenses/mit/).